-A guide for people entering the field of professional programming, and for anyone curious about how LLMs are changing it.
+A guide for newcomers to software engineering, and for anyone curious about how LLMs are changing it.
+Built from interviews with senior professionals from the tech industry.

 Opening

-If you are reading this, you probably have mixed feelings about large language models.
+If you are reading this, you probably have mixed feelings about large language models (LLMs).
 You may have used one and been impressed.
 You may have used one and been unnerved.
 Both reactions are reasonable.

-About me: I have worked as a programmer previously, I mentor people entering the field, and I use LLM tools daily.
-In early 2026, I designed a survey about real-world LLM usage in programming and sent it to six experienced practitioners, all working in the tech industry but with different backgrounds and current places of employment.
+About me: I have worked as a software engineer previously, I mentor people entering the field, and I use LLM tools daily.
+In early 2026, I designed a survey about real-world LLM usage in software engineering and sent it to seven experienced practitioners, all working in the tech industry but with different backgrounds and current places of employment.
 Each of them also sat down with me for an individual interview.
-Their careers range from 3 to over 20 years, from FAANG to boutique consultancies.
+Their careers range from 3 to over 20 years, from startups to FAANG.
 I deliberately chose mid-to-late career people because I wanted depth of judgment from people who have watched this industry change before.

 They disagreed with each other.
 Often sharply.
 That turned out to be the most useful part.